OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 Database paging is vastly more performant and efficient than Java paging or not paging at all.
 How much more?
 Before the Orderable's search resource was paged in the database, it was paged in Java.
-In Java pulling a page of only 10 Orderables out of a set of 10k Orderables took around 20 seconds, after, this same operation took only 2 seconds (10x more performant) and of that 95% of those 2 seconds are spent in an unrelated permission check.
+In Java pulling a page of only 10 Orderables out of a set of 10k Orderables took around 20 seconds.
+After switching to database paging, this same operation took only 2 seconds (10x more performant) and of that 95% of those 2 seconds are spent in an unrelated permission check.

 The `database paging pattern`_ was established and as of this writing is not well enough adopted.
 Remember when paging to: